strongloop/strongloop-buildpacks/README.md

 StrongLoop includes LoopBack, an open source mobile framework for creating RESTful, JSON, and other APIs.
 LoopBack ships with a mobile SDK and can be easily extended via community npm modules.

 Also included in StrongLoop is StrongOps, an operational console specifically for Node.js applications.
-StrongOps provides deep performance monitoring including CPU profiling, EventLoop stats, and more.
+StrongOps provides deep performance monitoring including CPU profiling, event loop statistics, and more.

-Follow the steps in <a href="http://docs.strongloop.com/display/SLC/Getting+started+with+StrongLoop+Controller">Getting started</a> to install Node and the StrongLoop command-line tool, then create a StrongLoop application on your local system using <a href="http://docs.strongloop.com/display/LB/Create+a+simple+API">LoopBack</a>.
+Follow the steps in <a href="http://docs.strongloop.com/display/SLC/Getting+started+with+StrongLoop+Controller">Getting started</a> to install Node and the StrongLoop command-line tool, then create a StrongLoop application on your local system using the <a href="http://docs.strongloop.com/display/LB/Create+a+simple+API">slc loopback</a> command.

 Then follow the steps below to deploy the app to Heroku.